 What is already known on this subject:

-Comorbidity burden is associated with a poorer outcome after THA surgery.
-In research settings comorbidity is commonly measured with multi facetted diagnosed based (or prescription based) coding algorithms.
-Repeated updates of weighting and revalidations of the algorithms have resulted in numerous variations of the same algorithm and hence a remaining uncertainty regarding interpretation of and comparison between different studies.
+A higher comorbidity burden is associated with increased early mortality after major surgery.
+Established comorbidity measures rely on complex coding algorithms of data on ICD- and/or prescription codes, and thus they are cumbersome instruments in research and impossible to use in clinical practice.

 What this study adds:

-In our clinical departments an easily applicable tool with few dimensions is needed.
-We found that the combination of age, gender, presence of heart infarction or renal disease the last 12 months, and ASA grade is the best predictor of mortality after primary THA compared to commonly used coding algorithms (ie Charlson Comorbidity Index, Elixhauser Score and RxRiskV).
+The combination of age, gender, presence of heart infarction or renal disease, and ASA grade was a better predictor of mortality after primary THA than the more complex comorbidity measures Charlson Comorbidity Index, Elixhauser Score and RxRiskV..
+Thus, a five-item instrument that is easily available in a clinical setting could both simplify research on mortality after major surgery and be developed into a simple risk prediction tool.

 Bibliography